 Titos seems to be my friends’ favorite, but Kettle One, Grey Goose and Absolut Elyx are other great options.
 If you ever forced me to drink vodka, it better be Absolut Elyx.

-Herradura and Cazadores Reposado are personal favorites for sipping or great for mixed drinks.
+Herradura and Cazadores Reposado are personal favorites for sipping or great for cocktails at home.
 For margaritas, just go for the less expensive brands, el Jimador is a great one.
 Please I beg of you, throw out the Patron Silver.
 It’s terrible tequila, and only expensive because rappers talk about it often.

 Hendricks is a favorite, expensive, but worth it.
 Since you just need one bottle of this, it’s worth the splurge.
-A more affordable option is Bombay Sapphire or Beefeater.
+A more affordable option is Bombay Sapphire or Beefeater which do the trick for cocktails.

 Bacardi is a classic and goes great in just about any mixed cocktail.
 I personally like a refreshing mojito.
 If you want a little variety, add a spiced rum to your collection for Dark & Stormy’s.